 As it relates to the gut microbiome, the topics are seemingly endless.
 Here is a list I have compiled:

 - Immune system

 - Its role in diseases inside and out of the gut.
 Examples: rheumatoid arthritis, colorectal cancer, obesity, and diabetes, IBD

 - Clostridium difficile infection (C. Diff)

 - How diet affects the microbiome

 - Fermented Foods

 One thing is certain about the gut microbiome and the topics surrounding it: you can change it.

 Life happens, but your microbiome has the ability to quickly recover from anything and everything thrown at it.
 This resilience means changes within months, weeks, or even days.
 In fact, the average lifespan of a bacterium in your microbiome is 20 minutes.
 How your microbiome was altered to begin with will determine the length of time it takes to rehabilitate a damaged microbiome.

 There is no doubt about it – the health of our gut microbiome is critical for overall health.
-And now that we have the very basics of it down, I can move on to other gut microbiome topics.

 You will heal.
 I will help.